GitOps vs DevOps

-DevOps gave rise to GitOps.
-Yet, both are quite different when it comes to culture.
-Learn what the difference is and why it should matter to your organization.
+DevOps gave rise to GitOps, but both are different when it comes to culture.
+Learn the differences and why it matters to your organization.

 GitOps calls for separate Application Development & Platform teams